taw00/howto/howto-install-ghost-on-fedora.md

 sudo systemctl status ghost.service
 ```

-Navigate to the admin screens, click Staff, and invite someone (I invite myself of course).
+Navigate to the admin screens, click Staff, and invite someone (I invited myself for testing purposes).
 It should send them an email.

 Copy that production config to backup now.